Resources /

 Is Salesforce GDPR Compliant?
 What the Platform Provides

 Salesforce acts as a data processor under GDPR and backs this role with established legal and technical frameworks.
-Its Processor Binding Corporate Rules (BCRs), approved by EU regulators, ensure consistent privacy protections across all Salesforce entities worldwide.
+Its Processor Binding Corporate Rules (BCRs), approved by EU regulators, ensure consistent privacy protections across Salesforce entities worldwide.

-While these attestations confirm that Salesforce provides a compliant infrastructure, they do not guarantee that an individual org is compliant.
+For organizations with data residency requirements, Hyperforce lets Salesforce data be hosted in specific regions while maintaining the same security controls, a common consideration for GDPR data transfers.
+These attestations confirm that Salesforce provides a compliant infrastructure, but they do not guarantee that an individual org is compliant.
 Misconfigured permission sets, missing encryption, or incomplete erasure workflows can still violate GDPR.
-Salesforce provides the foundation—each customer is responsible for configuring, monitoring, and documenting their own compliance controls.
+Salesforce provides the foundation; your organization is responsible for configuring, monitoring, and documenting its own controls.

 The Shared-Responsibility Model: Who Owns What?